goblindegook/goblindegook.com/content/post/2016/division-of-labour/index.md

 ---
-title: "Division"
+title: 'Division'
-description: "On the division of labour, web design and software engineering."
+description: 'On the division of labour, web design, and software engineering.'
-author: "Luís Rodrigues"
+author: 'Luís Rodrigues'
-slug: "division-of-labour"
+slug: 'division-of-labour'
-categories: [ "Work" ]
+categories: ['Work']
-tags: [ "work" ]
+tags: ['work']
 date: 2016-03-06T12:00:00+01:00
 image:
-  src: "pin-factory.jpg"
+  src: 'pin-factory.jpg'
   caption: "Pin factory engraving from Diderot's _Encyclopédie_, 1762."
-  alt: "An illustration depicting people at work making pins"
+  alt: 'An illustration depicting people at work making pins'
 draft: false
 ---

 Out of my somewhat varied interests, the one that pays nearly all of the bills is software engineering.
 I’ve been putting together small web sites and applications on my own for almost two decades, and collaborating with others to create larger ones for at least half that time.
 Since I’m also quite interested in the organisation and politics of work, I’ve been watching the way these and other projects were managed, and have been able to observe how broken models of cooperation have affected their outcome or strained relationships in the workplace.
 Of these, one idea in particular has caught my attention for its double-edged consequences and controversial history, and that is the division of labour.

-***
+---

 The concept of dividing labour is almost as old as work itself.
 Mastering a trade is difficult enough, let alone several, so as people drifted to their preferred or mandated occupations they became specialised.